 Trauma “Plus” policies range of premiums – $635 to $973 annually

 Income protection, indemnity, monthly benefit $6000, 30 day waiting period, to age 65 benefit period including claims escalation option:

-The above shows that there are large variations of up to 49% in premiums for similar cover.
-Interestingly for both trauma and income protection policies there is overlap between standard and plus policies such that some people paying for “standard” policies could actually afford “plus” policies which offer more benefits.
+The above shows that there are large variations of up to 55% in premiums for similar cover.
+Interestingly for trauma policies there is overlap between standard and plus policies such that some people paying for “standard” policies could actually afford “plus” policies which offer more benefits.